oracle-livelabs/oci/oci-apm-getstarted/03-examine-monitors/examine-monitors.md

 	 	![Oracle Cloud console, APM Home](images/1-4-2-monitor.png " ")

-3. Right to the Vantage point chart, you will see **Load and Execution Time** chart.
+3. Right to the Vantage point chart, you will see the **Load and Execution Time** chart.
 Spot a few spikes indicating slow executions in the chart.
-It is likely that these caused an Alarm we saw earlier.
-Hover mouse over the data points to see details.
+These likely caused an Alarm we saw earlier.
+Hover the mouse over the data points to see details.

  	![Oracle Cloud console, APM Home](images/1-5-monitor.png " ")

-4. Scroll down to locate **Load Time Breakdown** chart.
+4. Scroll down to locate the **Load Time Breakdown** chart.
 You can see that the Ajax wait time is taking a large portion of the load time, which is typically waiting for a backend response.
  	![Oracle Cloud console, APM Home](images/1-6-monitor.png " ")

-5. Find **Connect Time Breakdown** chart on the right side.
+5. Find the **Connect Time Breakdown** chart on the right side.
 In the screenshot example, there is no connection related slow down you can see in the chart.
 However, in cases there are failures in monitor runs, the chart helps you to analyze the root cause.
 For example, the failed runs can be caused by the SSL not being resolved or an issue in DNS.
 Also, a longer execution time may be caused by the delay in connection.

  	![Oracle Cloud console, APM Home](images/1-7-monitor.png " ")